tilt-dev/tilt.build/blog/_posts/2021-12-03-k8s-custom-deploy.md

 Other tools, such as [OpenFaaS][openfaas], provide a streamlined build & deploy experience managed entirely by their CLI, so there's no YAML at all.
 It's also common for teams to have their own custom deployment shell scripts (e.g. for use with CI/CD).

-While it's possible to use Tilt's [`local_resource`][api-local_resource] function as a workaround in these instances, that means giving up much of Tilt's deep Kubernetes integration for the resource as a result.
+While it's possible to use Tilt's [`local_resource`][api-local_resource] function as a workaround in these instances, that means giving up much of Tilt's deep Kubernetes integration, such as Pod log streaming and port forwards, for the resource as a result.

 In Tilt [v0.23.0][tilt-releases], we've introduced a built-in function to enable the use of an external Kubernetes deployment tool or script.
 With the new [`k8s_custom_deploy`][api-k8s_custom_deploy] function, Tilt will delegate to a command or shell script to perform the deployment instead of directly calling the Kubernetes API with YAML.
 Tilt features like status reporting and log streaming work automatically.
 Even the more advanced customizations provided by [`k8s_resource`][api-k8s_resource] such as port forwards are supported!
+This is possible as a result of lots of under the hood changes to Tilt over the past months to expose individual Tilt features via composable APIs.

 ## Example
 Let's use [`k8s_custom_deploy`][api-k8s_custom_deploy] to deploy an [OpenFaaS][openfaas] function without writing a Dockerfile or Kubernetes YAML.